Lincolnshire Carers Quality Award

-Every-One were commissioned by Lincolnshire County Council through the Lincolnshire Health and Wellbeing Board to develop and establish a Carers Charter / Quality Standards Award which sets out key principles in the recognition, value and support of carers and has become a recognised symbol of quality.
+Every-One were originally commissioned by Lincolnshire County Council through the Lincolnshire Health and Wellbeing Board to develop and establish a Carers Quality Standards Award.
+Continuation of funding through Lincolnshire County Council's Better Care Fund has enabled the work to develop and the award has become a recognised symbol of quality.

 The Carers Charter Quality Award ‘You Care – We Care’ ensures that the profile of unpaid carers in Lincolnshire is raised and the invaluable and essential contribution they make is recognised enabling carers to live fulfilling lives combined with their caring roles.
 Undertaking the Lincolnshire Carers Quality Award to achieve the recognised quality award ‘You Care – We Care’ is a positive experience and strengthens organisational effectiveness and achieves recognition for the valuable way an organisation supports those carers with whom it works.
 It ensures the continuing development of quality approaches for those with caring responsibilities across Lincolnshire and beyond.

-To see who else has been successfully accredited with the Carers Quality Award, and who are 'working towards' accreditation, visit our Roll of Honour here.
+To see who has been successfully accredited with the Carers Quality Award, visit our Roll of Honour here.

 There is so much great work which is taking place in Lincolnshire.
 If you work with and support unpaid carers in Lincolnshire why not work towards the Lincolnshire Carers Quality Award and be recognised for what you are doing.